OLDER SISTERS, YOUNGER BROTHERS

 The Roaring 20s

-Mr. Walter S. Burrill married Miss Beatrice “Betty” Skinner Chapman.
+Mr. Walter S. Burrill married Miss Beatrice “Betty” Skinner Chipman.
 They had several children.
 Among them were Wm.
-Chapman known as Bill, Hope and Walter S. Burrill Jr. known as Scott.
+Chipman known as Bill, Hope and Walter S. Burrill Jr. known as Scott.

 By 40 years of age, and established in the textile industry, Walter moved the family to Hamilton.
 The Burrill family purchased a home in the Kirkendall South neighbourhood at 38 Mapleside Avenue.